Welcome to ONLC Training Centers

 What qualifies as “continuous learning”?

 Continuing education requirements and acceptable continuous learning activities vary based on certification provider.
 Certification providers determine the specific training and other activities that qualify for continuous learning credit.
-The minimum continuous learning requirement for certifications included in DoD 8570.01-M is 40 hours annually or 120 hours over a three-year period.
+Contact your certification provider to find out more exact details on their continuous learning program.

 Return to Top